blackmann/mangobase/website/guide/hooks.md

 The hooks demonstrated in the video are known as `plugin` hooks.
 They are installed on [`app.hooksRegistry`](/api/base/App#hooksregistry) and become available for use in the hooks editor of each collection.

-### Registering a plugin
+### Registering a plugin hook

-To register a plugin so that it becomes available in the hooks editor, you can follow this example:
+To register a plugin hook so that it becomes available in the hooks editor, you can follow this example:

 ```typescript
 // First define the hook